SchimeNo/Deep-Learning-with-Python/README.md

 # Deep-Learning-with-Python
-Following Deep Learning with Python book and testing with examples
+Following Deep Learning with Python book and testing with examples.
+Written by Keras creator and Google AI researcher François Chollet.